falicitt/warm-fuzzies/README.md

 1. Wellbeing (when I’m stressed ...
 I need...) (general needs eg. kids, illness, sleep etc)
-- a good laugh - Andrea
+- a good laugh - Andrea (she will be screaming "we've failed!")
-- reassurance - Chris
+- reassurance - Chris (will voice stress)
-- time alone / take breaks - Emma
+- time alone / take breaks - Emma (go quiet, scarily quiet)
-- discuss the problem - Cassie
+- discuss the problem - Cassie (asking questions and complaining)

 2. Expectation setting and agreements (what do we each want out of this time, what hours will we keep, what do we do when conflict arises, how will we communicate, especially what hours work will happen over the weekend)
 - finish the MVP